 Avril Copeland, Founder & CEO – Innerstrength Health

 With a background in exercise science and physiotherapy, Avril had the idea for Innerstrength while working in the Irish public hospital system.
 Together with her co-founder/CTO, Greg Balmer, they have built a technology which enables health professionals to prescribe, deliver and monitor personalised interventions of exercise and education, to patients currently living with or at risk of chronic conditions.
 Their first product to market, TickerFit is currently deployed in multiple sites throughout Ireland, the UK, and USA, both in primary care, supporting patients at risk of cardiovascular disease, and secondary care in cardiac rehabilitation.
 Innerstrength was awarded the SBRI Healthcare/NHS contract in 2017 to develop a solution to support children with long-term conditions.
 Innerstrength has developed Hacka Health 4 CF, a technology to reduce the burden of care on children and young people living with Cystic Fibrosis.
 Avril is also a keen sportswoman, having represented Ireland in hockey and expedition adventure racing.

 Fiona Muldoon, Business Development Manager – VHI @Home

-Fiona has been involved with Vhi Hospital @Home from it’s inception.
-She has a nursing background and has held a variety of senior clinical roles in the VHI @Home during her time with the company.
+Fiona has been involved with Vhi Hospital @Home from it’s inception over 10 years ago.
+She has a nursing background have qualified in St Vincents Hospital.
+Fiona first worked with the HSE in their Hospital @ Home service, before joining the VHI.
+She has held a variety of senior clinical roles in the VHI @Home during her time with the company.
 She now holds the position of Business Development Manager.